thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-best-practices.md

 Note the difference between [notifications][notifications-for-amazon-fire-tv] and [recommendations][fire-tv-recommendations-overview]:

-*  **Recommendations** try to guide users to guide users to content they might enjoy.
+*  **Recommendations** try to guide users to content they might enjoy.
 The recommendations are based on prior the user's history, new content available, or related content.
 *  **Notifications** let users know about updates associated with your app.
 These updates might include new functionality, new levels, new release versions, changes in the app, or new badges earned.

 ## Personalize the notifications to the user